keshavrana2030-sketch/SCT_CS_1/README.md

 ---

-*This project was completed as part of the Data Science Internship Program.*
+*This project was completed as part of the CyberSecurity Internship Program.*